scypher6/Swtor-Explorer/README.md

 # Swtor-Explorer
-This app allows you to explore the wonderful universe of Star Wars the Old Republic (SWTOR)
+Explore the lore of the wonderful universe of Star Wars the Old Republic (SWTOR)!

 ## Features
 - Explore the major heroes of the Republic